gap-packages/rig/README.md

 # rig
 A GAP package for racks, quandles, Nichols algebras

-Rig is a GAP package for computations related to racks, quandles, knots, virtual knots, Nichols algebras...
+Rig is a GAP package for computations related to racks, quandles, knots, virtual knots, Nichols algebras.

 Download
 --------